hashxim/hconMD/Work_MD/Cognitive Bias.md

-`What causes cognitive biases, types of biadhow heuristics help us and `
+`What causes cognitive biases, types of biases, how heuristics help us and how to overcome`

 # Definition
 A cognitive bias is a systematic error in thinking that occurs when people are processing and interpreting information in the world around them and affects the decisions and judgments that they make.